MaikuB/flutter_local_notifications/README.md

 * Mockable (plugin and API methods aren't static)
 * Display basic notifications
 * Scheduling when notifications should appear
-* Periodically show a notification
+* Periodically show a notification (interval based)
+* Schedule a notification to be shown daily at a specified time
+* Schedule a notification to be shown weekly on a specified day and time
 * Cancelling/removing notification by id or all of them
 * Specify a custom notification sound
 * Ability to handle when a user has tapped on a notification, when the app is the foreground, background or terminated